 The trick is to stand close enough so that the person in question is clearly identifiable while, at the same time, ensure you’re able to include a sufficient amount of their environment to better tell the story.

 Of course lens choice is only the beginning.
-Just as important as the focal length is the way you use it.
+Just as important as the focal length is the way you use that lens.

 A mild wide-angle lens always possesses are quite special property when it comes to photographing the average face.

-When employed relatively close to your subject it acts to draw the face in a relatively flattering manner, while providing a sense of greater separation between the subject and the background than would be the case with a normal (e.g., 50 mm on a full frame sensor) focal length.
+When employed close to your subject it acts to draw the face in a relatively dramatic manner, while providing a sense of greater separation between the subject and the background.

-This slightly more dramatic perspective can produce a more visually arresting image.
+The slightly more dramatic perspective associated with a mild wide-angle lens can produce a more visually arresting image.

 If you’re looking to sell the image to your subject or their mother the mild wide-angle focal length is usually the best option.

-If, however, you’re producing images for a wider audience (e.g., photojournalist) than you might be better off employing a wider focal length for a more edgy look.
+If, however, you’re producing images for a wider audience (e.g., photojournalism) than you might be better off employing an even wider focal length, up close, for a more dramatic look.

 Generally speaking you’ll want to blur the background in a portrait photo.

-And don’t forget that by moving in closer to your subject you’ll be creating a more shallow Depth Of Field.
+And don’t forget that, by moving in closer to your subject, you’ll be creating quite a shallow Depth Of Field.

 The above photo of a taxi driver at rest in the back streets of Kolkata illustrates this point perfectly.